 While DLC’s growth has been gradual and calculated, it has built up a strong portfolio since the company was founded in 2004.
 The company manages $200 million in equity and it has developed nearly 3,500 units.

 Another virtue at DLC is to avoid the “build-to-be-busy” mentality common among some builders.
 “As a result of our focus on long-term property ownership, we have built up a stable of cash-flow properties that allow us to keep the lights on and pay our employees, whether we are developing something or not.
-We don’t need to build to survive,” he says.
+We don’t need to build to survive,” Russ says.
 “Unless we find a site we fall in love with, we’re not going to put money out.”

 “We hustle that much more to add value to a project,” he says.

 Recent projects include multi-family buildings in Minnesota and Texas that offer everything from bowling alleys to bike shops and rooftop gardens.
-But while growth is a sign of health, Krivor is clear that there is a limit.
+But while growth is a sign of health, Russ is clear that there is a limit.

 “We’re not looking to become a firm that builds five to ten thousand units a year.
 We’re looking to start 2,500 a year but in the best locations.”